AbhiByte/AerospaceLaunch/README.md

 <!-- GETTING STARTED -->
-## Basic of CS integration in Astronautical Engineering
+## Basics of CS integration in Astronautical Engineering

 Computer science is used in all aspects of rockets.
 Having the ability for computers to make split-second decisions based on pre determined parameters is crucial to the safety and success of the rocket.
 For example software enables:
 * Precise control of oxidizer and fuel into the combustion chamber